 History-rich destination where different cultures and spices created a unique architecture, cuisine, and culture that you can see, smell and taste!
 With spice aromas all around the island, beautiful colors in Jambiani and Nungwi, and upbeat music.
 A perfect destination with pristine beaches to combine it with a safari in mainland Tanzania.

 Start planning your perfect Zanzibar itinerary and craft a Zanzibar budget to envision, experience, and escape to Spice Island and historic Stone Town.
+Have a look at my other Zanzibar travel guides, find where to stay in Stone Town or visit the best Zanzibar beaches.
+Karibu Sana.

 What you should read next